CrowdStrike/aws-verified-access/README.md

 We'll be deploying an internal Application Load Balancer (ALB) through CloudFormation.
 The only functionality of this is ALB is to emulate a private application by mocking a response on a successful hit.

 1. Deploy the [CloudFormation template](infrastructure/cfn-alb.json) in your AWS account
-1. Once deployment is complete, refer to the CloudFormation Stack Output and collect the following information that will be used when creating the AWS Verified Access Endpoint in later section: `ALBArn`, `SecurityGroup`, `Subnet1`, `Subnet2`, and `Subnet3`.
+1. Once deployment is complete, refer to the CloudFormation Stack Output and collect the following information that will be used when creating the AWS Verified Access Endpoint in a later section: `ALBArn`, `SecurityGroup`, `Subnet1`, `Subnet2`, and `Subnet3`.

 ### 2. Setting up your OIDC-compliant identity provider

-We'll be using a free trial version of Okta.
+In this guide, we'll be using a free trial version of Okta for our OIDC provider.
 If you prefer to follow along with another provider, the steps are nearly identical.

 1. [Sign up for a free trial to Okta](https://www.okta.com/free-trial/)
 1. Create a new application with an OIDC as the sign-in method